vanillamice/med-programmer-journal/README.md

 ## Credits

-Inspired by the original "The Monospace Web" project by Oskar Wickström.
+Inspired by the original "The Monospace Web" project by Oskar Wickström. # Mediterranean Programmer Journal